JonathanPierce/LilyPad/README.md

 LilyPad
 =======

 Multiple file/program launcher for UNIX-based systems.
+So far, we've only tested on Ubuntu.
+You should run it on Ubuntu to be sure.

 -----------------------------------